 Out of the 27,000 scans I made, +/- 23,000 – 24,000 were useable, the rest were trashed due to lines.
 And that was with cleaning the glass thoroughly before each scan session and multiple times during the scan sessions.
+But that was before I had a compressor.
+Once I put the compressor in use, the line problem got cut down quite a bit.
 As an archivist, much of the material I work with is old and dirty.
 If you have clean material, the line issue should be reduced greatly.
 But new material or not, sheetfed scanners are susceptible to this line problem.

 Above is a scan of clean, new material with a line from the sheetfed scanner.
 The scanner output was not checked during the run and 194 scans had to be redone due to line problems.

 As I said above, all lines are not readily visible at standard magnification like the example above, so you MUST magnify the scan to catch some of the lines.
 Check out these 2 scans below.

 Once scan is magnified you see the line!

 The beauty of the sheetfed scanner is you can load a pile of originals in the scanner, press play and go away to do something else.
 You come back and the scans are done, auto cropped and ready to go.
 But if you do that, your scans may be all full of lines unless you periodically check the scans as they come out of the scanner.
 One scan may be perfect and the next scan may be useless.
 Just no telling with a sheetfed scanner.

 There is a trick to scanning matte black ink with minimal ink transfer to the rollers.
 It is not perfect, but it allows for scanning the material without ruining the rollers as fast.
 You disengage the top roller and handfeed the paper one at a time.